"Toy" Magnets Are Dangerous for Children

 The Bottom Line

 Were you fascinated by magnets as a child?
-The invisible, magical force between them that either slapped them together or never let them meet, no matter how hard you tried?
-You could play with them for hours, twirling them in your hands, taking them apart and putting them together again, letting them slide across the floor or table towards one another.
-Like many children, you probably didn't know that swallowing magnets could hurt you.
-But back then, most magnets were too big to swallow anyway.
+The invisible, magical force between them either slapped them together or never let them meet, no matter how hard you tried.
+You could play with them for hours.
+It is likely that those magnets were made of iron.
+In response to the need for smaller and stronger magnets, researchers came up with so-called “rare-earth magnets.”

-The United States Consumer Product Safety Commission (CPSC) reports that ingestion of magnets from magnet sets led to 1,700 visits to the hospital from 2009-2011.
-The majority of the patients were children.
+The US Consumer Product Safety Commission (CPSC) reported that ingestions of magnets from rare-earth magnet sets led to 1,700 hospital visits from 2009 to 2011.
+Most of the patients were children.
 Some required surgery to remove the magnets.
-A few had permanent damage to the digestive tract.
-To date, one child has died.
+A few had permanent damage to their digestive tract.
+At least 1 child died.
+In 2012, CPSC began a campaign to limit sales of these neodymium magnetic toys through voluntary recalls and safety standards.
+In 2014, CPSC published its final rule prohibiting their sale.

 If anyone swallows a magnet, here's what you should do: